Non-equilibrium statistical mechanics of continuous attractors

 In fact, the above `equivalence' principle goes beyond predicting the mean lag $\langle \Delta x_v \rangle$; the principle also correctly predicts the entire distribution $p(\Delta x_v)$ of fluctuations of the lag $\Delta x_v$ due to Langevin noise; see Fig.\ref{fig:equiv principle}c.
 By binning the lag $\Delta x_v(t)$ for trajectories of the droplet obtained from repeated numerical simulations, we determined $p(\Delta x_v)$, the occupancy of the droplet in the moving frame of the drive.
 We find that $\log p(\Delta x_v)$ for different velocities corresponds to the same quadratic potential $V^{cup}$ plus a velocity-dependent linear potential, $-F^{motion}_v \Delta x_v$, in agreement with the equivalence principle.
 That is,

 for some effective temperature scale $T$ for the collective coordinate $\bar{x}$, ultimately set by $\eta_{int}(t)$.
-(See Supplemental Material \cite{SI}.)
+(See Appendix.)
 As a result, the $\log p(\Delta x_v)$ for different velocities collapse onto each other upon subtracting the linear potential due to the motion force, as shown in Fig.\ref{fig:equiv principle}c.

 In summary, in the co-moving frame of the driving signal, the droplet's position $\Delta x_v$ fluctuates as if it were in thermal equilibrium in the modified potential $V^{eff} = V^{cup} - F^{motion}_v \Delta x_v$.